 GHP Kids is required to protect the privacy of your protected health information (PHI).
 GHP Kids must provide you with information on how your PHI may be used or shared with others.
 This may include being shared with providers for the purpose of coordinating care or making payments.
 It may also include sharing you information with DHS to demonstrate compliance with federal and state laws related to privacy.
 This information is included in our Notice of Privacy Practices.
 You will receive a copy of the privacy notice when your child enrolls with GHP Kids.
-You may also request a copy of GHP Kids' Notice of Privacy Practices, please call GHP Kids Member Services at 866-621-5235 (PA Relay 711) or visit GHPKids.com.
+You may also request a copy of GHP Kids' Notice of Privacy Practices by calling GHP Kids customer care at 866-621-5235 (PA Relay 711) or visit ghpkids.com.